Discover what Twitter can do for your business

-Allie Lawson, Head of SMB Brand & Marketing at O2, shares her thoughts on starting a new role in the midst of lockdown and supporting her new team, virtually.
+Allie Lawson, Head of SMB Brand & Marketing at O2, shares her thoughts on starting a new role in the midst of lockdown and how to support your team virtually.

 O2 Business are headline sponsors of Enterprise Nation’s ‘She Got This’ campaign which aims to support 15,000 women in the UK start, grow and scale their business.
-Following the second national lockdown, Enterprise Nation conducted a study amongst 500+ SMB leaders to understand the impact that COVID has had on small businesses.
+Following the second national lockdown, Enterprise Nation conducted a study amongst 500+ SMB leaders to understand the impact that COVID has had on small businesses and working in lockdown

 Their findings revealed that;